just-the-docs/just-the-docs-tests/collections/_tests/current.md

 ---
-title: Version 0.4.0
+title: Current tests
 ---
+# Current tests

+Below, a ✅ before a PR summary line indicates that:

+- the link to the title of the PR leads to a page of tests of its observational effect, and
+- the tests succeed in the pre-release.

+The absence of a ✅ below indicates that although the PR has been reviewed and merged, tests for it are not yet included on this site.

+{: .note }
+Changes to the theme docs website should be tested for _accuracy_.
+Such docs tests have _not_ yet been added!

 # Version 0.4.0 (DRAFT)

 {: .warning }
 Checking the regression tests listed below is **work in progress**.
-A ✅ shows which tests have already been checked.

 ## HEAD

 - Pending: [integrates custom scss & callouts] by [@Ethan0429] in [#1013]

+## Pre-release v0.4.0.rc4

+### New Features

-- Added: support multiple Google Analytics tracking IDs, document UA -> GA4 switch by [@MichelleBlanchette] in [#1029]
+- Added: [support multiple Google Analytics tracking IDs, document UA -> GA4 switch] by [@MichelleBlanchette] in [#1029]
-- Added: copy code button to code snippets by [@simonebortolin] in [#945]
+- Added: [copy code button to code snippets] by [@simonebortolin] in [#945]
 - ✅ Added: [restore simple configuration of `favicon.ico` via `site.static_files`] by [@pdmosses] in [#1095]
+- Added: [modularize site components] by [@mattxwang] in [#1058]

+### Bugfixes and Maintenance

 - ✅ Fixed: [incorrect disambiguation in generated TOCs] by [@pdmosses] in [#999]
 - ✅ Fixed: [duplicated external links in collections] by [@pdmosses] in [#1001]
 - ✅ Fixed: [import order of `custom.scss`; puts at end] by [@deseo] in [#1010]